Spinal Traction Devices for Back Pain: Home Relief Guide

 Inversion Tables and Gravity-Assisted Traction

-When Traction Therapy Helps Most
+When Traction Therapy Works Best

 If your job requires hours of forward head posture and rounded shoulders, your lumbar spine likely compensates by losing its natural curve.
 This postural flattening creates uneven disc pressure and muscular imbalances that traction devices can help address.